simula/mosaic5g-store/sdk/PROTOCOL.md

 This generic section defines some optional information members mainly used for hinting the graphical user interface

-**help**
-: must be a text string representing a short description of the capability that could be used as a "tooltip" in graphical user interface (OPTIONAL).
+- **help**: must be a text string representing a short description of the capability that could be used as a "tooltip" in graphical user interface (OPTIONAL).

-**group**
-: the value should be a simple string token, hints the user interface about grouping of capabilities.
+- **group**: the value should be a simple string token, hints the user interface about grouping of capabilities.
 If not specified, the capability belongs to an unnamed default group.

-**label**
-: the value is a string containing a HTML fragment.
+- **label**: the value is a string containing a HTML fragment.
 This is used by the user interface in place of the method.
 This allows the server to style the presented command in the user interface (OPTIONAL).

-**schema**:
-: If present, indicates the method accepts the indicated parameters.
-The value must be an array of member names, which will appear in the 'params' of the request object.
+- **schema**: If present, indicates the method accepts the indicated parameters.
+The value must be an array of *parameter definitions*, which will appear in the 'params' of the request object.
+In user interfaces, the input elements for the parameters are presented in the order they appear in the schema array.

+  In simplest form, the *parameter definition* is a plain string, which defines the name of the parameter, and the value of the parameter will be a text string.

+  When *parameter definition* is a dictionary, it can have following
+  members:

+  - **name**: The name of the parameter (REQUIRED)

+  - **type**: Type of the parameter (OPTIONAL).
+This is only needed, if the JSON encoded parameter value should be something else than a string.
+Currently, only one type keyword is supported: `"type":
+    "number"` requests that the input value is converted into integer.

+  - **help**: Descrition of the parameter (OPTIONAL).
+This can be used as a tooltip for the parameter.

+  Optionally, **only one** of the following:

+    - **choice**: The value must be an array of choices (strings).
+The corresponding message parameter value will be one of the listed choices.
+Currently, the following specials exist:

+	  - **`#ENBID`**: If present, it represents a list of known eNB identifiers (actually eNBId + cellId).

+	  - **`None`**: (represented as `null` in JSON).
+If chosen, the resulting parameter value is an empty string, unless also the type `number` is present, in which case the choice omits the parameter totally.

+	- **range**: The value is an array of at most 4 integer values:
+      `[<default>,<min>,<max>,<step>]`, any of which can be set to `None` (`null` in JSON).
+In GUI these are used for number input element.
+For example, `"range": [20]` requests an integer with default 20, but no other limitations.

+	- **schema**: Defines a parameter as an object, the value must be an array of *parameter definitions*.

+  If none of the above is present, then this *parameter definition* defines a simple text string input for the parameter value.

 If there are no additional information, each capability value can be left as an empty dictionary (or **null**).

+### Examples

 Example handshake of web GUI connecting the SMA application (*assuming the current semantics were upgraged to this protocol*):